 I saw big organic traffic growth in 2019 and this really helped propel my earnings as you can see from my trend graphs.
 If that momentum carries into 2020, and even if it grows at a much more modest rate, I am on pace for a big YoY growth in 2020.

 I would estimate that I could earn about $8k from advertising alone, another $3-4k from sponsorships, and $3-4k from affiliate marketing.
 In total, this would put me somewhere between $18k and $20k.
 If I could achieve a 50% YoY growth on income, this would be a huge for me.
+Assuming linear growth, I think by 2021, I could be on track to clear $30k.
 This amount of money coupled with free flights from credit card churning would ensure I could travel while never having to touch the income from my real job.

 How much do the big bloggers make?

 There are many big travel bloggers that release the details of their incomes.
 Often times this is a good tactic to enthrall the reader into purchasing e-books or online classes about how to start your own blog.
 Nevertheless, I don’t think these numbers are inflated.
 All of these figures were taken from Two Monkeys travel blog who did an excellent job surveying a huge number of travel bloggers!
 They make over $100k a year themselves!

 Goats on the Road – $100,000 a year

 The Planet D – $200,000 a year

 Before I delve into this topic, I am not a tax expert by any means so please do not take this as anything more than a blogger rambling his thoughts online.
 As I am American, this advice is ONLY for US citizens.
 If you’re American, once you start making above a certain amount, you’ll need to pay taxes on your income.
 Blogging as a business will fall under the schedule E “business” income.